scala-steward/shipreq/Design/webapp-loading_strategy.md

 Specifically:
 =============

-* DispatchLogic adds Link header to preload Google font declared in Semantic CSS.
+* Extract Google Fonts @import from semantic.css and place in HTML for early discovery and fetching

 ### TODO